 At the beginning of the war, the usefulness of air machines was met with a certain amount of skepticism by senior officers on all sides.
-In fact, aeroplanes were mostly involved in observation missions during the first year of the conflict.
+In fact, airplanes were mostly involved in observation missions during the first year of the conflict.

 The control of the sky was to change hands again in the first half of 1917 when the Germans reformed their squadrons and introduced modern fighters.
 During April 1917, nicknamed ‘bloody April’, the British suffered four times more casualties than the Germans.

-This new type of mission, targeting logistic and manufacturing centres, prefigured a strategy commonly adopted later in the century.
+This new type of mission, targeting logistic and manufacturing centers, prefigured a strategy commonly adopted later in the century.
 Inevitably, bombardments of ports and factories were quickly adopted by all sides and led to civilian deaths.

 Yet, planes were on occasions a welcome sight.
-Indeed, aircraft and balloons were used by the Allies from 1915 to 1918 to drop propaganda leaflets over occupied France, Belgium and Italy in order to combat German psychological warfare.
-Propaganda was also dropped on German soldiers in an attempt to demoralise them.
+Indeed, aircraft and balloons were used by the Allies from 1915 to 1918 to drop propaganda leaflets over occupied France, Belgium, and Italy in order to combat German psychological warfare.
+Propaganda was also dropped on German soldiers in an attempt to demoralize them.

-This phenomenon illustrates the ability of war culture to penetrate all aspects of society, but also underlines a paradox: heroes of the air became glamorous because they were clean and deemed noble while their infantry counterparts remained an anonymous mass, stuck in the mud of the trenches.
+This phenomenon illustrates the ability of war culture to penetrate all aspects of society but also underlines a paradox: heroes of the air became glamorous because they were clean and deemed noble while their infantry counterparts remained an anonymous mass, stuck in the mud of the trenches.
 This romanticized admiration by the public of flying aces was a cause of tension and jealousy between army and air force.

 By the war’s end, the impact of air missions on the ground war was in retrospect mainly tactical – strategic bombing, in particular, was still very rudimentary indeed.
 This was partly due to its restricted funding and use, as it was, after all, a new technology.

 Aviation made huge technological leaps forward during the conflict.
 The war in the air also proved to be a field of experimentation where tactics and doctrines were imagined and tested.

 Air force units were reorganized on numerous occasions to meet the growing need of this new weapon.
 Crucially, aerial strategies developed during the First World War laid the foundations for a modern form of warfare in the sky.
 During the course of the War, German Aircraft Losses accounted to 27,637 by all causes, while the Entente Losses numbered over 88,613 lost (52,640 France & 35,973 Great Britain).